MattiaBrianti/PFRL_Floating-point-multiplier-IEEE754/README.md

 # Floating-Point Multiplier IEEE754

 ## 📌 Overview
 This repository contains the implementation of a **floating-point multiplier** compliant with the **IEEE754** single-precision standard.
 The project efficiently handles normalized and denormalized operands, as well as special values such as **NaN (Not a Number), infinity, and zero** through a **pipelined architecture**.
+This work is the final project for the **Digital Logic Design course*.

 ## ✨ Features
 - ✅ Supports single-precision **IEEE754 floating-point multiplication**